dasch-swiss/dsp-tools/README.md

 # DSP-TOOLS - DaSCH Service Platform Tools

-DSP-TOOLS is a command line tool that helps you to interact with the DaSCH Service Platform API.
+DSP-TOOLS is a command line tool that helps you to interact with the DaSCH Service Platform (DSP) API.
 This document is intended for developers who want to work with the code of DSP-TOOLS.

 | <center>Hint</center>                                                                                                                                                                |